rflynn/css-tools/README.txt

 Goal:
-	An intuitive CSS toolkit that allows people to work on nicely formatted CSS, then automatically refactor and minification for publication.
-It should stay out of your way, Do The Right Thing and Just Work.
+	An intuitive CSS toolkit that allows people to work on nicely formatted CSS, then automatically refactor and minify for publication.
+It stays out of your way, Does The Right Thing and Just Works.

 Interface:
 	css-format
 		css-format --minify
 	css-refactor
+		css-refactor --aggressive
 	css-check

 Install: